amoyyy/openblas-wrapper-v/README.md

 OpenBLAS Project: https://github.com/xianyi/OpenBLAS

 Compile and install OpenBLAS library on your platform.
-The guidance is provided in "thirdparty/README.md" file.
+The guidance is available in "thirdparty/README.md".

 Install: